mzazon/awesome-cloud-projects/aws/conversational-ai-bedrock-claude/conversational-ai-bedrock-claude.md

    echo "✅ Created DynamoDB table for conversation storage" echo "ℹ️  Table uses session_id as partition key and timestamp as sort key"
    ```

+   The DynamoDB table structure supports efficient conversation retrieval and scales automatically with usage.
+This design enables the application to maintain context across conversation turns while providing fast access to recent messages for AI context building.

 3. **Create IAM role for Lambda functions**: